-If you are looking for laser nail fungus treatment in Victoria, B.C. we are happy to offer a cutting-edge laser nail fungus treatment called Laser Genesis.
+If you are looking for laser nail fungus treatment in Victoria, B.C. we are happy to offer a cutting-edge laser nail fungus treatment called Laser Genesis Plus.
 This is the most powerful professional laser nail fungus solution on the market today.

 Nail fungus presents with an unsightly yellow or brown discolouration of the nail, accompanied sometimes by a thickening or buildup of the nail.
 It most often affects toenails and rarely fingernails.
 This medical term is onychomycosis, and it is difficult to treat with topical treatments.
 One study showed only a 15% cure rate after 48 weeks of using a very commonly prescribed topical (1).